A Local’s Guide to the Best Healthy Restaurants San Francisco

 2123 Fillmore Street, Pacific Heights or 925 Larkin Street, Lower Nob Hill

-Jane is one of my favorite places for breakfast or lunch in the city.
+Jane is another one of my favorite San Francisco healthy restaurants for breakfast or lunch in the city.
 The egg white sandwich on fresh baked sourdough with avocado and siracha is so good that I usually get it at least once a week (or I die).
 At the Fillmore location they also have the most picture-perfect chevron print tables so if you're into taking photos of your food you have got to go here.
 The only downside is that it's no secret how wonderful the food so it can be incredibly hard to score a table here!

 WHAT TO ORDER: the egg white sandwich (gotta be the egg white sandwich!), avocado mash, or anything really!